-When a linear program has many variables, it cannot be solved by a simplex.
-The generation of columns makes it possible to generate the useful variables as and when an optimal solution is obtained.
+When a linear program has a lot of variables, it is not possible to solve it by a simplex.
+The generation of columns makes it possible to generate the useful variables progressively until an optimal solution is obtained.
 The objective of this method is to solve a reduced problem with a limited set of variables.

 The problem consisting in finding the best variable to add in the restricted problem is called sub-problem associated with the master problem (or oracle).
 Its objective is to find the variable (or column) of minimum reduced cost (ie the most promising to improve the solution).